 Components are encapsulated and their internals stay private, while their public shape is visible to consumers of the component.
 This strong separation gives component authors freedom to change the internal implementation details and insulates component consumers from those changes.

-Device-aware and cross browser compatibility
+Device-aware and Cross Browser Compatibility

-Apps use responsive design and provide an enjoyable user experience.
-The Lightning Component framework supports the latest in browser technology such as HTML5, CSS3, and touch events.
+Apps use responsive design and support the latest in browser technology such as HTML5, CSS3, and touch events.